 4. Talk to your mom.

 Adult conversation can be hard to come by when you’re a mom.
 Kids are challenging, and having someone to commiserate with your feelings is invaluable.
 No one understands quite like your own mom.
-She can be a great sounding board for your feelings on motherhood and anything else going on in your life.
+She can be a great sounding board for your feelings about motherhood and anything else in your life.

 5. Take your vitamins/eat well.

 It can be hard to eat great all the time.
-It’s essential to eat healthy food to feel your best and get what you and your baby needs.
+Eating healthy food is essential to feel your best and get what you and your baby need.
 If you find you’re deficient in specific vitamins, be sure to supplement them to help you feel your best.